tc39/proposal-temporal/civildatetime.md

 2. Else, do something else?

 #### CivilDateTime.withZone (timeZone[, options])
-The abstract operation plus takes as an argument a String and an optional Object.
+The abstract operation plus takes as an argument a Time Zone String and an optional Object.
+It takes the current CivilDateTime object, converts its values to Unix epoch time.
 It creates a new ZonedInstant object.

 When the withZone function is called, the following steps are taken: